Vinusha11/my-website/README.md

 # my-website
 New comment in the readme file

-Example comment on the example branch

-Updated readme locally
+Updates made on master branch readme file before rebase